Heliopoliz/SingleShotDetection-forVoting/README.md

 # SingleShotDetection-forVoting
-This is the SSD part of 3 models for our final voting algorithm
+This is the SSD part of 3 models for our final voting algorithm.